SymphonyPlatformSolutions/symphony-bdk-mock-client/README.md

 - Then you need to install yarn ```npm install -g yarn```

 ## Architecture
-The mock client application uses the [symphony-api.js](https://www.symphony.com/resources/api/v1.0/symphony-api.js) provided by symphony and modify on the fly its inner works so it can be used locally.
+The BDK mock client application uses the [symphony-api.js](https://www.symphony.com/resources/api/v1.0/symphony-api.js) provided by symphony and modify on the fly its inner works so it can be used locally.
 The resulting object **window.SYMPHONY** available on any extension app running inside the mock client, is a mocked version of that file.